marmelab/javascript-boilerplate/src/common-client/fetch/README.md

 We defined two sagas here: one will handle the `item` actions, the other the `list` actions.

 Whenever the `productActions.item.request` is dispatched, a saga will run and will dispatch:
-- the `productActions.item.success` action with the fetched product if successull
+- the `productActions.item.success` action with the fetched product if successfull
 - the `productActions.item.failure` action with the error if failed.

 Whenever the `productActions.list.request` is dispatched, a saga will run and will dispatch:
-- the `productActions.list.success` action with the fetched products if successull
+- the `productActions.list.success` action with the fetched products if successfull
 - the `productActions.list.failure` action with the error if failed.

 Then, we need a reducer for our store: